 "...Young Italy is a brotherhood of Italians who are convinced that Italy is destined to become one nation - convinced

 also that she possesses sufficient strength within herself to become one.
 The great aim is to remake Italy as one

 independent sovereign nation of free men and equals.

 Young Italy is Republican because it is the only form of government that ensures a free and equal community of

 brothers and the aristocracy is the source of inequality and corruption of the whole nation.

 Young Italy is Unitarian because without unity there is no true nation or strength.
 Italy, surrounded by powerful

-natiuons, has need for strength.
-Federalism would place her under the influence of one of the neighboring nations.
+nations, has need for strength.
+Federalism would place her under the influence of one of the neighbouring nations.

 The means by which Young Italy proposes to reach its aims are education and insurrection.
 Education must always